LiamO-814/Smart-Home-Remote/README.md

 # DIY Smart Home Remote
 This project includes printable files for a wireless IOT remote with 9 programmable buttons, wiring diagrams, and software scripts that can be integrated with ESPHome for HomeAssistant.
+If you aren't familiar with the ESPHome Project, please [check out their documentation](https://esphome.io/) to get setup.

 This repo also includes the full build log of all of my tribulations in designing and bringing the project to life.